-If you’re lucky enough to be able to grow a beard, using the best beard oil should be an essential part of your care routine.
+If you’re lucky enough to be able to grow a beard, using the best beard oil on the market should be an essential part of your care routine.

 Like the hair on top of your head, beards - and the skin underneath - need the right oils to stay lush and healthy.
 While your body produces some, most beard owners benefit from a dedicated oil.